Skip to content

 • Acyclic — a dependency cycle is an error.

-• Dangling input — an inputs ref that no node outputs emits a warning and is treated as an external (already-existing) input.
+• Dangling input — an inputs ref that no node outputs is treated, silently, as an external (already-existing) input — e.g. a DataSource, or a FeatureSet built by another pipeline.
+It's a graph root, not an error.

 Running pipelines